pepegar/mu-workshop/README.md

 The initial state just contains the project structure with all the modules, dependencies and settings we are going to need along the project.

-As you can see on the `build.sbt` the project is divided into `client` and `server`, both of them composed by smaller modules with specific purposes.
+As you can see in the `build.sbt`, the project is divided into `client` and `server`, both of them composed by smaller modules with specific purposes.

 //TODO explain modules

-On the `ProjectPlugin` we can find the settings per each of our modules.
+In the `project/ProjectPlugin.scala` we can find the settings per each of our modules.
 The most important piece here is the **protocol settings** , where we configure the `source generation` on compile time and specify the `IDL` we are going to use.